Ministry of Agriculture

 - Alternate between different fungicide groups.
 Do not use more than 2 back-to-back sprays of fungicides with the same group number (see table 3 for group numbers).

-- Limit the number of sprays of products with a high risk of resistance (Nova, Sovran, Flint, Pristine) to 2 per season per chemical group.
-Mildew fungicides with a low risk of resistance include Kumulus, sulphur, lime sulphur, Milstop and Serenade.
-Lance has a moderate risk of resistance.
+- Limit the number of sprays of products with a high risk of resistance (Nova, Inspire, Sovran, Flint, Pristine) to 2 per season per chemical group.
+Mildew fungicides with a low risk of resistance include Kumulus, sulphur, lime sulphur, PureSpray Oil, Milstop, Regalia, Actinovate, copper, and Serenade.
+Other products have a medium risk of resistance.

 - Use only recommended dose rates.